Doist/doistx-normalize/README.md

 ## Development

-Building this project can be tricky, as cross-compilation in KMP not widely supported.
-In this case:
+Building this project can be tricky.
+Kotlin/Native supports cross-compilation (so `.klib` artifacts can be produced on any host), but keep in mind:

-- macOS and iOS targets must be built on macOS.
+- macOS is required to run tests on Apple platforms.
-- Windows targets should be built on Windows (or a JDK under [Wine](https://www.winehq.org/)).
-- Linux targets must be built on Linux due depending on `libunistring`.
+- Linux targets must be built on Linux due to depending on `libunistring`.
 - JVM/Android and JS targets can be cross-compiled.

 The defaults can be adjusted using two [project properties](https://docs.gradle.org/current/userguide/build_environment.html#sec:project_properties):